Curated list of awesome kubectl plugins

 kube-system:kube-proxy cluster-wide ClusterRole/system:node-proxier

-system:kube-proxy cluster-wide ClusterRole/system:node-proxier
+system:kube-proxy cluster-wide ClusterRole/system:node-proxierrbac-view

-Rbac-view is the most convenient way to visualize all Roles and ClusterRoles defined a Kubernetes cluster.
+krew install rbac-viewRbac-view is the most convenient way to visualize all Roles and ClusterRoles defined a Kubernetes cluster.
 By typing kubectl rbac-view a web application is started, that can be used through your browser.
 It lists all Roles and ClusterRoles with their allowed actions on the different resource types defined inside the cluster.
 The result list can be filtered by the name of the (Cluster)Role and the name of the resource.

 rolesum

-shows you the assinged Secrets, PodSecurityPolicies and (Cluster)RoleBindings with the corresponding Permissions of the ServiceAccount ${SUBJECT}
+krew install rolesumBy default kubectl rolesum ${SUBJECT} shows you the assinged Secrets, PodSecurityPolicies and (Cluster)RoleBindings with the corresponding Permissions of the ServiceAccount ${SUBJECT} of the current namespace.
+You can set the desired Namespace with the -n flag and set the kind of the subject with the -k flag.

 who-can

-If you want to know which subject (User, Group or ServiceAccount) is able to perform a specific action (e.g. read the content of secrets), then kubectl who-can ${VERB} ${RESOURCE} -n ${NAMESPACE}
+krew install who-canIf you want to know which subject (User, Group or ServiceAccount) is able to perform a specific action (e.g. read the content of secrets), then kubectl who-can ${VERB} ${RESOURCE} -n ${NAMESPACE} is the perfect solution for you.

 kubectl who-can get secret -n default